|Winter or Spring Bird Watching Around Double E Ranch

 Year-round bird check list

-From rugged flat desert to high mountain spruce and pine above 7000 feet, Grant County offers an incredible range of habitat and bird species.
-For a great summary of birding sites in each riparian area, visit the Southwest New Mexico Audubon Society's locales page.
+Grant County offers a half-dozen major habitat types for birds and birders enjoy.
+From mountain spruce and pine above 7000 feet to Sonoran desert, the county offers an incredible range of habitat and bird species.
+For a great summary of birding sites in each, visit the Southwest New Mexico Audubon Society's locales page.

 Bear Creek at the Double E Ranch

 Bear Creek meanders through nearly 2 miles of Doubl E Ranch private land and is home to hundreds of migratory and indiginous birds.
 Giant cottonwood and sycamore trees, piñon, juniper and live oak trees provide the perfect habitat!
 Let us know what you see!

 A wide array of bird fauna is found on the Gila National Forest.

 Approximately 339 bird species have been sighted.
 Of these, 166 species are known to breed on the forest, 114 are more-or-less regular non-breeders, and 57 are considered to be casual or accidental.
 The numerous species of birds found is largely related to the diverse ecological habitat found on the Gila and location on a migratory flight path.